By Kavya J Sep. 22, 2017

 I can’t imagine the very cool Milind Soman making such a fundamental mistake.
 It is a fact, universally acknowledged, that Milind Soman is woke.
 And hot.
 And a feminist.
 And hot.
 And millennially attuned.
 And hot.

 So really, if I were Milind Soman’s girlfriend, dating rules could go take a walk.
+But when it comes to Jalota, the rules are unfortunately different.

 This is an updated version of an earlier published essay.